natelindev/tsdav/docs/docs/intro.md

 After the oauth2 offline grant you should be able to obtain oauth2 refresh token.

 :::info
-Other cloud providers are not currently tested, they might or might not work, stay tuned for updates.
+Other cloud providers are not currently tested, in theory any cloud with basic auth and oauth2 should work, stay tuned for updates.
 :::

 ### Install